-The fact that A, on other occasions, shot at B is relevant, as showing his intention to shoot B. The fact that A was in the habit of shooting at people with p) A is tried for a crime.
+The fact that A, on other occasions, shot at B is relevant, as showing his intention to shoot B.

+The fact that A was in the habit of shooting at people with intent to murder them is irrelevant.

+(p) A is tried for a crime.
 The fact that he said something indicating an intention to commit that particular crime is relevant.